memgraph/docs/docs/reference-guide/streams/transformation-modules/overview.md

 | "batch.transform"                         | "/usr/lib/memgraph/query_modules/batch.py"            | true        |
 +-------------------------------------------+-------------------------------------------------------+-------------+
 ```

-You can see that Memgraph has already loaded the user-defined transformation of
-the module `batch`.

 To load a module (named e.g. `hello`) that wasn't loaded on startup (probably
 because it was added to Memgraph's directory once Memgraph was already running),